 The good news is that it’s easy to avoid irradiated foods.

-Most irradiated foods (we’ll get into the exceptions shortly) are required to carry an international symbol.
+Most irradiated foods (we’ll get into the exceptions shortly) must carry an international symbol.

 Packaging should also contain the words “Treated with Radiation” or “Treated by Irradiation.”

 There are exceptions to the disclosure rule, however.
-Irradiated meat used in other products does not need to be marked as such.
+When manufacturers include or use irradiated meat in a product, they do not have to disclose this fact.
 But “irradiated meat” will still appear in the ingredients.

 Restaurants also don’t have to disclose the use of any irradiated food.